davidgundry/MathsForCS/_course/inferential-statistics/probability-distributions.md

 In this section we have learned about probability distibutions.

-In the next section we get on to [probability trees](../probability-trees).
+In the next section we get on to [samples and populations](../samples-and-populations).